jafarimahdi/Problem_Solving/TypeScript/readme.md

 ### Type Inference

+- Type inference describes where and how TypeScript infers types when you don’t explicitly annotate them..
+>
+    Type inference occurs when you initialize variables, set parameter default values, and determine function return types.

+    TypeScript uses the best common type algorithm to select the best candidate types that are compatible with all variables.

-- TypeScript infers types of variables.
+    TypeScript also uses contextual typing to infer types of variables based on the locations of the variables.

-## Control Flow Statements
+# Control Flow Statements

 ###  if…else
-- code based on a condition.
+- Use if statement to execute code based on a condition.
+- Use the else branch if you want to execute code when the condition is false.
+It’s good practice to use the ternary operator ?: instead of a simple if…else statement.
+- Use if else if...else statement to execute code based on multiple conditions.

 ###  switch..case
 - switch statement to allow a number of possible execution paths.